MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 Now complete the following steps:

-* Rename your `index.html` page to something like `original-index.html` and rename the import page to `index.html'.
+* Rename your `index.html` page to something like `original-index.html`.
+* Copy the layout you exported before into the project and rename it to `index.html'.
-* Copy the code from  `original-index.html` and put it in your new `index.html` making sure the uneditable areas are not changed.
+* Copy the React code from  `original-index.html` and put it in your new `index.html` making sure the uneditable areas are not changed.
 * Build and start your app to see the results.

 ## Step 4: Test and Debug your app

-It is not unusual to have conflicts between the CSS and JavaScript functions of your layout and your application.
-If you choose a "lean" layout you will minimize any problems.
+At this point it is not uncommon to have CSS conflicts with your layout.
+Fix those now.
+(See our [tips](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Layouts/About.md#tips)] for avoiding layout conflicts.

-Below is a screenshot of the finished app that now has the layout elements implemented, and I have resolved any CSS conflicts.
+Below is a screenshot of the finished app that now has the layout elements implemented.

 ![Finished App Screenshot](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/tutorial1-ready-to-import.png)